 action movie is a one-on-one performance practice designed to activate our sensing bodies to connect fully with the places we are.
-Audiences are offered an escape from a world of constant illumination into a practice of vibrant potentiality.
-A performance in which the imagination is given space to transform our understanding of the everyday.
+A performance in which our imagination is given space to transform our understanding of the everyday.
 A practice in making magic through the simple act of walking and opening and closing our eyes.

 “In a space where cultural influence usually dominates alternative aesthetic narratives, pieces of art and passersby became backdrops to our own cartographical truths.

 Stairs became Friedrich’s Sea of Ice; viewers, shades of the dead or jutting throngs of ice.
 Our clasped hands Ariadne’s thread as we walked into existence a labyrinth of interior worlds.

 For a moment I saw in her my sister, who had long ago passed away, and when she told me to close my eyes, take her hand, and walk with her through halls our own, I began to cry.”

 from James Fleming’s Notebook – BodyCartography on Openspace